sybip/gtm-lab/README.md

 # GTM-LAB
-An unofficial goTenna Mesh protocol playground
+An unofficial goTenna Mesh protocol playground for curious minds of all ages

 ## Introduction
 Hello and welcome to the GTM Lab.
 This is a fun project to study and